 TL;DR

 BBB is a century-old nonprofit network with brand recognition that no new directory can replicate.
 It runs a paid accreditation program and assigns letter grades from A+ to F based on its own methodology.
-ProFix Directory is a newer Ohio-only home-services directory built around objective public records — license, permits, insurance, business registration — rather than a paid accreditation relationship.
+ProFix Directory is a newer national home-services directory built around objective public records, board-verified-active license status in 32 states and growing, Ohio permit data, official board lookup links, and one-tap calls rather than a paid accreditation relationship.
 Both have a role.

 - BBB has been operating since 1912 and is recognized by the public.
 ProFix launched in 2026 and has no comparable brand history.

 - BBB letter grades use BBB's published algorithm.
-ProFix verification tiers use objective license, permit, and registration checks documented on /methodology.
+ProFix verification tiers use objective public-record checks documented on /methodology.

-- For Ohio licensed trades, the strongest signals are state license + permits + insurance.
-BBB grade and ProFix tier are useful secondary inputs.
+- For licensed trades, the strongest signals are official state license records, permits where available, and insurance.
+BBB grade and ProFix evidence are useful secondary inputs.

 Quick comparison